smartcontractkit/external-adapters-js/README.md

 ### Why do the versions jump up sometimes?

 Sometimes when looking at the releases for an EA you might see it jumped a version number.
 For example, the previous release might be 1.2.3 and then the next release is 1.2.5.
-The reason being is that each week we publish a new release and communicate the new versions in the node operator channel `#announcements_ea-release`.
+The reason being is that each week we publish a new release.
 Whenever we make a change it includes a [changeset](https://github.com/changesets/changesets), which uses versioning semantics above (major, minor, and patch).
 Sometimes over the course of a given week, more than one changes are included in an adapter, so more than one changeset gets ingested into the release, thus causing the release number to jump.
 So if a version went from 1.2.3 to 1.2.5, that means two patches were pushed that week.

 ## Advanced Features